-(2) The Interpretation (Guernsey) Law, 1948^b applies to the interpretation of Ordres en Couseil Vol. XIII, p.
+(2) The Interpretation (Guernsey) Law, 1948^b applies to the interpretation of these Regulations.

+^b Ordres en Couseil Vol. XIII, p.
 355.

-these Regulations.

-• ese Regulations to an ena ded, re-enacted (with or
+(3) Any reference in these Regulations to an enactment is a reference thereto as from time to time amended, re-enacted (with or without modification), extended or applied.

 Citation and commencement.

 6. These Regulations may be cited as the Disclosure (Bailiwick of Guernsey) Regulations, 2007 and shall come into force on the 17th December, 2007.

+SCHEDULE

-SCHEDULE SCHEDULE Regulations 1 and 5 FORM OF DISCLOSURE
+Regulations 1 and 5

+FORM OF DISCLOSURE

 DISCLOSURE

-STRICTLY PRIVATE ANI O CONFIDENTIAL
+STRICTLY PRIVATE AND CONFIDENTIAL

-Your ref: Our ref: Date:
+Your ref: Our re Date: ------------------ -------

-The Financial Intelligence Service, Hospital Lane, St Peter Port, Guernsey, GY1 2QN Tel: 714081 Fax: 710466 E-mail: director@guernseyfis.org Legislation under which this disclosure is made (please tick one of the following): Terrorism and Crime (Bailiwick of Guernsey) Law, 2002
+The Financial Intelligence Service, Hospital Lane, St Peter Port, Guernsey, GY1 2QNTel: 714081Fax: 710466E-mail: director@guernseyfis.org

+Legislation under which this disclosure is made (please tick one of the following):

+Terrorism and Crime (Bailiwick of Guernsey) Law, 2002

+Disclosure (Bailiwick of Guernsey) Law, 2007

 Subject's full name(s)

 Gender

 Date(s) of birth Place(s) of birth

 Passport or ID number(s)

 Nationality(ies)

 Address(es)

 Telephone Home: Work: Mobile:

 Occupation/employer

 Associated company: e.g. company registration number, date and place of incorporation, etc.

 Account name

 Account/product number

 Date account/product opened

 Details of any intermediary

 Other relevant information: e.g. additional details of identification and/or references taken, associated parties, addresses, telephone numbers, etc.

+DISCLOSURE (CONTINUED)

-DISCLOSURE (CONTINUE Reasons for suspicion: ED)
+Reasons for suspicion:

-Treasons for suspicion

-Current status of business relationship: When submitting this report, please provide a covering letter which includes contact information and append any additional material that you may consider relevant and which may be of assistance to the recipient, i.e. bank statements, vouchers, international transfers, inter-account transfers, telegraphic transfers, details of associated accounts and products, etc. Dated this 17th day of December, 2007 DEPUTY G H MAHY Minister of the States Home Department For and on behalf of the Department Section 12 of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002.
+Current status of business relationship:

+When submitting this report, please provide a covering letter which includes contact information and append any additional material that you may consider relevant and which may be of assistance to the recipient, i.e. bank statements, vouchers, international transfers, inter-account transfers, telegraphic transfers, details of associated accounts and products, etc.

+Dated this 17th day of December, 2007

+DEPUTY G H MAHY

+Minister of the States Home Department For and on behalf of the Department

+Section 12 of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002.

 Failure to disclose knowledge or suspicion etc. of terrorist financing-non financial services businesses.

 12. (1) A person commits an offence if each of the following conditions is satisfied.

-(2) The first condition is that he - (a) knows or suspects, or (b) has reasonable grounds for knowing or suspecting, that another person is engaged in terrorist financing.
+(2) The first condition is that he -

+- (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that another person is engaged in terrorist financing.

 (3) The second condition is that the information or other matter - came to him in the course of the business of a non financial services business.